naijasecforce/blog.github.io/_posts/2019-12-15-career-path-bug-bounties.md

 ### What would you wish someone had told you before going into this field?
 I wish someone had told me not to be jack of all trade and master of none!
 The trick to bug bounty is to perfect testing for one or two vulnerabilities, perfect the technique and limit your hunting to just those few vulnerabilities.
-Focus more on subdomains; the main domains are mostly where everyone hunts at and where the organisation's resources and support are channelled to, which decreases your chances of actually catching a bug.
+Focus more on subdomains; the main domains are mostly where everyone hunts at and this is where the organisation's resources and support goes to, which decreases your chances of actually catching a bug.

 ### What would be an important piece of advice for someone who is considering going into your career path?
 * Get this tutorial  on Udemy "Offensive Bug Bounty Hunter by Vikash Chaudhary"